damiant/dust/roadmap.md

 - Map of medical
 - Map of favorite events should show only today
 - Deep links for android
+- If day selected then show that day first and other days grouped smaller below
+- If not PST then show timezone with times
 - After adding a favorite show the badge count on the fav tab increase (and disappear after opening it)
 - If you choose a day filter events for a camp to that day
 - Icon for event categories